-Millions of people visit Arches National Park annually to see and take a picture at the free-standing arch.
+Millions of people visit Arches National Park annually to see and take a picture of the free-standing arch.
 The Delicate Arch Trail is one of the hikes that will take you to this stone icon.

 It is one of the most prominent arches in the park and a landmark in the state of Utah, measuring 46 feet high and 32 feet wide.
 The Delicate Arch Trail is 3 miles long roundtrip and takes about 2 to 3 hours if your walk is leisurely.
-Make sure to wear the right shoes, carry a bottle of water and wear sun protective clothing, including a hat and sunglasses, as the route has no shade.
+Make sure to wear the right shoes, carry a bottle of water and wear sun-protective clothing, including a hat and sunglasses, as the route has no shade.